SimonRacaud/LINUX_Trojan/README.md

 # Epitech Hub - Workshop - My_Trojan 04/2021
-The goal of this project is to create a simple Trojan application that allows to take discreetly the control of a computer remotely.
+The goal of this project is to create a simple Trojan application allowing to take discreetly the control of a computer remotely (same network or over internet).

 ## Usage
 `$> cd server && make && ./my_troyan_cli`